markuszoeller/markuszoeller.github.io/posts/drafts/elastic-stack-elk-logstash/index.rst

 storage back-end in this post, so you might want to read the previous post about it at :ref:`elastic-stack-elk-elasticsearch`.

-.. todo:: drop all traces of elasticsearch in this post, I didn't use it.
+.. todo:: drop all traces of *ElasticSearch* in this post, I didn't use it.

 I'll use a **virtualized environment** which looks like this: